 Reaction Sound System

-For us, a sound system needs to be able to reproduce the low note on a bass guitar properly and with authority.
-So we had this in mind when we set about building our sound system using Fsc certified birch Ply (right here in Leeds Yorkshire home of some big sounds who have helped so much) After a lot of R+D we now use a variety of different speaker setups and can choose a sound combination which works best for your musical genre and venue size.
+For us, a sound system needs to be able to reproduce the low note on a bass guitar properly.
+So we had bass in mind when we set about building sound system.
+After a lot of R+D we now use a variety of different speaker setups and can choose a sound combination which works best for your musical genre and venue size.

 We hire the sound system with or without the bike generators and can power it entirely from bike-power or with solar power or even entirely from the mains.
 Either way you get the benefits of reduced power consumption and stadium style high quality line array speakers.
 We have a crew of excellent Djs and engineers so your event can run smoothly and with a relaxed positive atmosphere.
 We are all about pleasant sound and low bass.
 We want the right volume.
 No ego competition and ear splitting screeching tops.
 We care for the planet and peoples hearing.